Home

 This is the computer's working memory and it has two distinct characteristics.
 (1) RAM is volatile which means all information stored in the chip will be lost when the system is turned off and (2) RAM can be written to and read from.

-Today's operating systems (especially Windows XP) and application software require large amounts of RAM (Temporary Memory).
+Today's operating systems (such as Windows 7, Windows 8.1 and Windows 10) and application software require large amounts of RAM (Temporary Memory).

 There are different types of RAM :